 Making sure that you are staying hydrated and getting the nutrition you need, along with sleep and gentle movement when you can, are the foundations of self-care that will enable you to care for your baby without draining yourself.
 Focus on nutrient dense foods, which provide you with many of the things that you need in addition to calories, as opposed to empty calories, which provide energy, but not much else.
 Your body needs abundant nutrition to thrive, heal, and build your baby's milk supply.
 Now is not the time to try to lose weight or limit your intake of food.

 Continue to take your vitamins and nourishing herbs also!
 You can discuss with your care provider if it’s time to change to a different vitamin, but your body still needs the extra nutrients, vitamins, and minerals.
 You can also add some nourishing herbs specifically formulated for breastfeeding and after you have your baby.
 Our Nursing Nectar Tea helps you to stay hydrated, supports healthy digestion, relaxes you, and improves your milk supply.
 The Nurtured Mother tincture supports you by relieving postpartum cramps, improving uterine tone, and reducing the potential for developing the postpartum blues.

-I have included some links to recipes below to get you started.
+I have included some links to the recipes below to get you started.
 However, sometimes a simple carbohydrate and protein combination is all you need.
-Fruit and cheese, hard boiled eggs, or fruit and a nut butter are always a good and quick option.
+Fruit and cheese, hard-boiled eggs, or fruit and nut butter are always a good and quick option.

 Protein balls: These no-bake protein energy balls are made with peanut butter (you can substitute your favorite nut butter) and protein powder for an extra protein boost - and they taste like a chocolate chip cookie!